Writing

 What the City Carried

 A college town wakes up smarter than it went to sleep.
-The hospitals, courts, and city offices weren't designed for this.
-Four people doing ordinary jobs try to hold the seams together while 180,000 enhanced minds pull in every direction at once.
+The hospital wasn't staffed for it.
+The courts weren't built for it.
+The city offices weren't supposed to be making these decisions at all.
+Four people in ordinary jobs try to hold the seams together while 180,000 newly enhanced minds find reasons to pull in every direction at once.

 ~78,000 words 45 chapters Gainesville, Florida